ken-power/SelfDrivingCarND-KidnappedVehicle/README.md

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
+    * On Windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./particle_filter`

 # References